The 20th Century: 1940 to 1949

 Wake Forest University Baptist medical Center opens the second Nurse Anesthesia program in the state.

-Reports given at the 1943 NC Nurse Association Annual Convention.1944
+Reports given at the 1943 NC Nurse State Association Annual Convention.1944

 Miracle of Hickory - In 1944 the worst polio edpidemic to hit the US occured in Hickory, NC in 1944.
-City residents with the help of the National Infantile Paralysis Association opened an emergency integrated open air polio hospital in 54 hours and treated hundreds of victims for the next several months.
+City residents with the help of the National Infantile Paralysis Association opened an emergency open air polio hospital in 54 hours and treated hundreds of victims for the next several months.
 Nurses from across the state and nation volunteered to help out in this crisis.
 Public Health Nurse Frances Allen was the head nurse of the Emergency Polio Hospital in Hickory, NC.
+It treated both white and African American patients, perhaps making it one of the first integrated health care institution in NC

 World War II ends in victory for the US and its allies.
 NC led the country in rejections for the draft due to health reasons.

-NC political and health care leaders, in part responding to the draft rejection rate of almost 50% of NC young men as well as other poor health statistics began the "Good Health Plan" campaign to increase the jumber of health care providers and facilties in the state.
+NC political and health care leaders, in part responding to the draft rejection rate of almost 50% of NC young men as well as other poor health statistics began the "Good Health Plan" campaign to increase the number of health care providers and facilties in the state.
 Nurse Flora Wakefield of Raleigh served on the Executive Committee.
-The UNC Chapel Hill School of Nursing in Chapel Hill was an outgrowth of the Good Health Plan.
+The UNC Chapel Hill School of Nursing in Chapel Hill, which opened in 1950, was an outgrowth of the Good Health Plan.

-The Hill Burton Act passes the US Congress and supplies millions of dollars for hospital construction thus helping move more nurses into hospital based employment and out of private duty care.1947
+The Hill Burton Act passed the US Congress and supplied millions of dollars for hospital construction thus helping move more nurses into hospital based employment and out of private duty care.1947

 The NC Nurse Practice Act was amended to include regulation of Licensed Practical Nurses to work under the supervision of physicians and Registered Nurses.
 In addition, the Act was also amended to require annual renewal of registered nurse licenses.